Sports in Houston: Major league sports

-Houston has five professional major league teams: the Houston Astros (MLB), Houston Texans (NFL), Houston Rockets (NBA), Houston Dynamo FC (MLS), and Houston Dash (NWSL).
-Houston does not have an NHL or a WNBA team.
+Houston has six professional major league teams: the Houston Astros (MLB), Houston Texans (NFL), Houston Rockets (NBA), Houston Dynamo FC (MLS), Houston Comets in 2027 and Houston Dash (NWSL).
+Houston does not have an NHL team.

 The Astros have won two World Series titles in 2017 and 2022.
 In 2006, the Dynamo won the MLS Cup in their first year after moving from San Jose, California, and in 2007 became the first MLS franchise since 1997 to repeat a championship.
 Meanwhile, the Rockets similarly obtained two championships, winning back-to-back NBA titles in 1994 and 1995.

 Daikin Park (home of the Astros) and Toyota Center (home of the Rockets) are located in Downtown Houston—contributing to an urban renaissance that has transformed Houston's centre into a day-and-night destination.
-Also, the city has the first domed stadium in the United States, now known as the NRG Astrodome, and also holds the NFL's first retractable roof stadium—NRG Stadium.
+Also, the city has the first domed stadium in the United States, now known as the Reliant Astrodome, and also holds the NFL's first retractable roof stadium—Reliant Stadium.
 Other facilities for major league teams in Houston include Shell Energy Stadium, a soccer-specific stadium.